gingerbeardman/monkey.tmbundle/README.md

 ## Changelog

 **2013-05-20**
-Corrected version checking
+Corrected version checking (issue 3)
-Moved Drawpoint to Declarations
+Moved Drawpoint to Declarations (issue 4)
+Renamed and relinked download bundle menu item
 Thanks to https://github.com/tluyben
-- Updated Build & Run + relevant snippets (to v70)
+- Updated Build & Run + relevant snippets to v70
 - Documentation target update
-- Fixed the doc viewer and reworked the build option snippets so they work with the new targets
+- Fixed the doc viewer and reworked the build option snippets so they work with the new targets (issue 5)

 **2012-05-04**
 - Added Set, FloatSet, IntSet, StringSet (v54c)